LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/class-tables/index.rst

 Workflow_ID            MF Workflow_ID                  Always include workflow ID when inserting or updating the state                                                                                                                                                                  Updatable
 State                  MF State                        For information only, not required to be updated                                                                                                                                                                                 From M-Files
 State_ID               MF State_ID                     Used to update or insert a state                                                                                                                                                                                                 Updatable
 LastModified           SQL last modified               This column is automated                                                                                                                                                                          SQL Only

-                      in SQL server Local time format Process_ID             SQL process ID                  Indicator to show status of process of record as per process table.
+                       Local time format
+Process_ID             SQL process ID                  Indicator to show status of process of record as per process table.
 Default value is 0                                                                                                                                           Flag
 ObjID                  MF Internal ID                  Leave blank when new records is created in SQL                                                                                                                                                                                   From M-Files, SQL Read Only
 ExternalID             MF External ID                  MF allows objects to have external ID, when the external ID is used, it is not longer possible for a user to search for a record in Mfiles by the internal ID.
 The internal ID is also no longer displayed in the Metadata Card.
 Updatable